Steve Cortez: Reception and controversy

 Shortly after the release of Mass Effect 3, a YouTube video which shows an intimate scene between Cortez and a male Commander Shepherd provoked a hostile reaction among certain players.
 Craig Takeuchi from the Georgia Straight highlighted instances of negative and homophobic comments against the game's same-sex relationship content, especially the scene between Shepard and Cortez, which were posted on several websites.
 Kevin VanOrd from GameSpot claimed that he was subjected to verbal abuse from a reader, who specifically referenced Cortez's perceived ethnicity as well as sexual orientation to insult VanOrd in response to the latter's review of Mass Effect 3.
 By April 2012, Jeff Brown, vice-president of corporate communications at EA, claimed that his company was inundated by "several thousand" letters and emails protesting the inclusion of LGBT content in the video games it publishes like Mass Effect 3.

+Several commentators concluded that the backlash was primarily driven by disapproval over the unprecedented depiction of male homosexuality in the series.
+Andreas Blüml observed that lesbian or pseudo-lesbian options for female characters was in fact the norm throughout the trilogy, whereas the inclusion of same-sex options for male characters in Mass Effect 3 is the anomaly and started what the media termed a "gay controversy" in the United States.
 In a 2016 article about gay characters in mainstream video games published by Forbes, Paul Tassi scrutinized the notoriety surrounding the “Mass Effect Gay Sex Scene”, and concluded that it was merely shirtless cuddling between Shepard and Cortez upon reflection.